influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/flight/python-flightsql-dbapi.md

 __init__(self, host=None, token=None, metadata=None, features=None)
 ```

-Initializes and returns a `FlightSQLClient` instance for interating with the server.
+Initializes and returns a `FlightSQLClient` instance for interacting with the server.

 ## Initialize a client